 We had a lot of luggage with us and having a stroller that was easy to collapse and carry was very helpful.
 When going through security you must collapse the stroller so it was great having something that was easy and fast to open and close.

-During the flight and train rides we had to use the pacifier many times and it was great to know that it was always attached to his clothes and ready to be used!
-Plus I didn’t have to deal with pacifiers falling on the dirty floors!
+During the flight and train rides we had to use the pacifier many times and it was great to know that it was always attached to our son’s clothes and ready to be used.
+Plus I didn’t have to deal with pacifiers falling on the dirty floors.
 A must have!

-I brought a couple of teething toys for my son to play with.
-I didn’t think about bringing more than two but after a couple of hours flight/train ride he was getting really bored playing with the same two things!
+I packed a couple of teething toys for my son to play with.
+I didn’t think about bringing more than two but after a couple of hours flight/train ride he was getting really bored playing with the same two things.
 I should have brought some more.
 I recommend taking with you a few small toys that you can rotate between during the travel time.

 Bring a couple of blankets with you.
 I had to buy one in London as I left the blanket at the hotel thinking it was going to be a hot day but by the afternoon it was really windy and a bit cold.
 Always bring a blanket when you are out in your diaper bag!

 This one is a must for me.
-I am a bit crazy when it comes to germs and I hate dirty changing stations!
+I am a bit crazy when it comes to germs and I hate dirty changing stations.
 I brought my own pad and it was easy to have a safe surface for changing his diapers.
-I did change a few diapers with him standing because there are so many places without baby changing facilities!
-You just adapt to the situation
+I did change a few diapers with him standing because there are so many places without baby changing facilities in Europe.
+You just learn to adapt to the situation.

 I hope you find some good helpful information here and that you enjoy your trip wherever you are going.
-Traveling with a baby is fun if you are prepared!
+Traveling with a baby is fun if you are prepared.
+Be Safe!